The BEST slow cooker spicy Chili Recipe (EASY)

 In the end, it’s all a matter of personal preference.
 Whether you like your chili with or without beans, one thing is for sure: there’s nothing like a warm bowl of chili on a cold day to warm the soul (and the stomach).

-Some like there chili beanless, some like it with beans.
-And I love each equally – when pouring in a bowl and devouring with the family?
-This is it for me!
+Some like their chili beanless, and some like it with beans.
+I love each equally.
+When pouring it in a bowl and devouring it with the family, this is it for me!

 If you want to go beanless, this recipe will still work, but I’d suggest doubling the amount of meat